joshlong-attic/rsocket-and-graalvm/README.md

 # RSocket and GraalVM

-Run:

-`mvn -Pnative-image clean package `

-then run the application:

-`java -jar target/com.example.rsocketandgraal.rsocketandgraalapplication`

 ## Buildpacks:

-Run:
+Run the following command and then wait a minute or two:

 `mvn spring-boot:build-image`

 then run the application: